ismail-gits/Java-maven-app/README.md

 2. Clone this repository to your local machine.
 3. Open a terminal and navigate to the project directory.
 4. Build the project using Maven, run "mvn install" command and a jar file will be created in target directory.
-5. Navigate to target directory and you can a jar file.
+5. Navigate to target directory and you can see a jar file.
-6. Run the jar file using "java -jar <jar-file-name>".
+6. Run the jar file using "java -jar 'jar-file-name' ".
 7. This should run the Java Spring Boot application successfully.